pincher-chen/software_install/vasp/vasp.5.3.md

 .SUFFIXES: .inc .f .f90 .F
 #-----------------------------------------------------------------------
 # Makefile for Intel Fortran compiler for Pentium/Athlon/Opteron
-# bases systems
+# based systems
 # we recommend this makefile for both Intel as well as AMD systems
-# for AMD based systems appropriate BLAS and fftw libraries are
+# for AMD based systems appropriate BLAS (libgoto) and fftw libraries are
 # however mandatory (whereas they are optional for Intel platforms)
+# For Athlon we recommend
+#  ) to link against libgoto (and mkl as a backup for missing routines)
+#  ) odd enough link in libfftw3xf_intel.a (fftw interface for mkl)
+# feedback is greatly appreciated
 #
 # The makefile was tested only under Linux on Intel and AMD platforms
 # the following compiler versions have been tested: